top of page

 What had pulled them apart wasn’t a single dramatic falling-out.
 It rarely is.
 It was something more quietly devastating: the sense that one of them had become someone the other no longer recognised.

-The shape of the rift
+The Shape of the Rift

 In the months before the silence took hold, Leila had made a series of significant life changes.
 These were choices that Sara struggled to understand and, over time, found herself unable to accept.
 She watched her sister move in a direction that felt foreign, even alarming, and felt increasingly powerless to reach her.
 The harder she tried to intervene, the further away Leila seemed to go.